 The general articulation process for an international student is similar to that of a transfer student.
 Please read the response to the previous question.

-In addition to submitting official transcripts, the international student must also submit official translations, and the ECE evaluation.
-Note: The Nutrition Major does NOT accept a WES evaluation as of 10/13/2009; no exceptions.
-ECE applications are available on the internet at the ECE website or on the Benedictine University International Center Website.
+In addition to submitting official transcripts, the international student must also submit official translations, and the foreign degree evaluation.
+For a list of agencies, visit http://www.eatright.org/BecomeanRDorDTR/content.aspx?id=9725.
+Note: The Nutrition Major does NOT accept an ECE evaluation; there are no exceptions.
 Visit the university International website for information about the Admissions Process, deadlines, the required documents, etc. Submit these documents directly to the Enrollment Center.

 While your articulation is in progress, expect to receive a request for further information if any of your coursework includes nutrition or science courses.
 However, note that the Course Acceptance and Validation policy guidelines apply.
 Normally international students are asked to provide a copy of the entire course syllabus per degree (original, and translated to English if needed), a copy of your original transcripts, and course assignments and projects you believe related to the Benedictine University Nutrition Major to the Director of the undergraduate Nutrition Program (Lisle campus).
 This Director cannot fully articulate (i.e., give you the most credit possible) the international courses without all the requested pieces.
 Allow several weeks for the process once you submit all the required documents to the Enrollment Center.